Fannie Mae HomeStyle® Loans: What Are They And How Do They Work?

 The Fannie Mae HomeStyle Renovation loan is designed for those who are looking to purchase a home or do a rate-and-term refinance with renovation costs built-in to the loan amount.
 The key here is that the appraisal contemplates the value of the home after renovations are complete.

 It’s important to note that not all renovation costs are financed.
 Other good options include home equity loans and cash-out refinances, along with the FHA 203(k).
-If you’re interested in a cash-out refi or home equity loan, you can apply online.
-You should also feel free to give us a call at (888) 452-0335.
+If you’re interested in a cash-out refi or home equity loan, you can find out what you qualify for online.